Skip to main content

 Surat Thani is a city close by which is a transport hub connecting all of the best places throughout Thailand, by air, road and marine options.
 One of the most interesting and stunningly beautiful places to see in the National Park is Cheow Lan Lake.
 A man-made freshwater lake that offers overnight stays on floating raft houses and luxury tents.

 You can spend the afternoons exploring the jungle hikes, seeing Pakarang Caves (Coral Caves) full of stalagmites and stalactites.
-Khao Sok’s landscape blends tropical evergreen forest, and rainforest hosting about 200 different floral species per hectare marking it is a biodiversity haven.
-The rich habitat welcomes many species of wildlife including 48 mammal species, 311 bird species, more than 30 bat species, reptiles and insects and not to forget the unique Rafflesia.
+Khao Sok’s landscape blends tropical evergreen forest, and rainforest hosting about 200 different floral species per hectare marking it as a biodiversity haven.
+The rich habitat welcomes many species of wildlife including 48 mammal species, 311 bird species, more than 30 bat species, reptiles and insects, and last but not least, the unique Rafflesia.

 7. Chiang Mai, Thailand

-When you stop in Chiang Mai, you’ll may want around 3-5 days to explore the city and the surrounds.
-There are Sticky Rice waterfalls, the Golden Stupah Doi Suthep, the National Park, street food tours, vespa tours, professional Muay Thai fights, lots and lots of markets (Saturday and Sunday walking street are the best) and a day trip to Chiang Rai to see the infamous White, Black and Blue Temples.
+When you stop in Chiang Mai, you’ll want around 3-5 days to explore the city and the surrounding areas.
+There are the Sticky Rice waterfalls, the Golden Stupa Doi Suthep, the National Park, street food tours, vespa tours, professional Muay Thai fights, lots and lots of markets (Saturday and Sunday walking street are the best), and a day trip to Chiang Rai to see the infamous White, Black and Blue Temples.

 elephants in elephant sanctuary in chiang mai